nelsons502/GettingStarted/documentation/Learning.md

     * This will activate conda and allow you to activate various environments and install packages.

 ### Running Jobs on the Supercomputer
+In order to run jobs on the supercomputer and take advantage of the powerful GPUs, follow the instructions on the [Training](https://github.com/nelsons502/GettingStarted/blob/master/documentation/Training.md) page.
+Here are some more resources to understand what is going on when you run the `sbatch` requests.
 * [General Batch Information](https://rc.byu.edu/wiki/?id=General+Batch+Information)
 * [SLURM Commands](https://rc.byu.edu/wiki/?id=SLURM+Commands)
 * [Job Script Generator](https://rc.byu.edu/documentation/slurm/script-generator)